AhmeedDahy/advanced-bankist-app/README.md

 # advanced-bankist-app

-It's sponsered website for bank called 'Bankist' describe features bank can do it
+It's sponsered website for bank called 'Bankist' describe features bank can do